kabiraboss/instagram-main/README.md

 ## Features

+- Built a full-stack web app with React.js (frontend) and Express.js (backend) to analyze influencer data.

+- Implemented REST APIs with Node.js and stored structured data (posts, reels, profiles) in SQLite (portable SQL database).

+- Designed reusable components, integrated APIs, and displayed analytics in an interactive UI.

 ### Frontend
 - **Modern React Application**: Built with JavaScript, CSS, and Lucide React icons
 - **Responsive Design**: Optimized for all device sizes with a mobile-first approach